sadeq220/docs/microservice/README.md

 ## Microservice patterns and architecture
-This document aims to provide an overview of general Microservice patterns and architecture
+This document aims to provide an overview of general Microservice architecture patterns.
-general Microservice patterns:
+General Microservice patterns:
 - config server
 - discovery service
 - circuit breaker